11. Right to Acquire

 5.4 Disregarding improvements for Right to Acquire discount repayment purposes

-5.4.1 Any increase in a property’s value solely attributable to improvements made by the owner after acquiring it, is to be disregarded for the purpose of calculating any discount repayment if the property is then sold within the five-year repayment period.
+5.4.1 Any increase in a property’s value that is solely attributable to improvements made by the owner after acquiring it, is to be disregarded for the purpose of calculating any discount repayment if the property is then sold within the five-year repayment period.
 This allows owners to obtain full value for the improvements and not be penalised for improving the property.
 Providers must brief the valuer accordingly when instructing them to undertake valuations.

 5.4.2 Where the value of any improvements is disputed, providers must refer the matter to a qualified independent valuer to arbitrate, where it is reasonably practicable to do so.
 Any costs associated with reference to the valuer are to be borne by the person disposing of the property.
 If the arbitrating valuer does not make a determination, no disregard for the value of improvements is allowed.